sharmistha2021/Adventure-Works-Sales-Dashboard/README.md

 Businesses need more than just sales reports—they require a holistic view of both revenue performance and customer behavior to drive growth.

 **Key challenges include:**
-- Identifying high-value vs low-value customers
+- Identifying high value vs low value customers
 - Understanding customer purchase patterns and loyalty
 - Tracking sales performance across regions and products
-- Reducing revenue loss from returns and low-performing products
+- Reducing revenue loss from returns and low performing products

 Without proper segmentation and analytics, companies struggle to target the right customers and optimize strategy.